Clansuite/Clansuite/CONTRIBUTE.md

  3. Do some work, commit, repeat as necessary.
  4. Push the local branch to your remote repository.

+     ```sh
+     % git push origin <branchname>:<branchname>
+     ```

  5. Send a pull request.

 ## Keeping Up-to-Date

 Periodically, you should update your fork or personal repository to match the canonical Clansuite repository.
 In the above setup, we have added a remote to the Clansuite repository, which allows you to do the following:

     ```sh
     % git checkout develop